Best Long Underwear for Women of 2025/26

 Testing included a spring snowshoe climb of Mt St Helens, where the Mons Royale Cascade Flex’s light weight was just right for next to skin comfort under softshells while laboring uphill in the sun, withstanding gusts at the summit, and glissading down the mountain.

-Best heavyweight Long Underwear: Arc'teryx Women’s Rho Heavyweight Bottom
+Best heavyweight Long Underwear: Arc'teryx Women’s Rho insulated hybrid Bottom

 Arc'teryx Women’s Rho Heavyweight Bottom